forestryio/forestry.io/hugo/content/blog/vuepress-support-beta.md

 You can check out a full list of changes, bug fixes and upgrades in our [changelogs](https://forestry.io/docs/changelog/).

 We're looking forward to hearing your feedback and suggestions on how we can make your experience better.

+If you like this please consider telling your friends about it on Twitter 🐦, in chats 💬 or over coffee ☕.